Nature vs Nurture

 Crescent Beach – This was the beach my friends and I headed to when we needed to escape from Gainesville.
 Crescent Beach is a small community with little commercial development.
 There are plenty of beach house rentals, condos, and cottages available.
 It is an hour and a half drive to get to but a beautiful, pristine beach.

 Chances are, your student has come to love Gainesville and UF.
 They are excited about their home away from home.
 By recognizing they call UF home (Trust me, at some point, you will overhear them tell a friend they are going home and mean back to school.
 It stings but then you remember, that is exactly how you would want them to feel).
-Plan to enjoy the free time with your students and making memories of this special time while participating in the nature that surrounds us.
+Plan to enjoy free time with your students and making memories of this special time while participating in the nature that surrounds us.